Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 Overall, participants found the process to be a “teachable exercise, [one that's]...generalizable to a lot of AI use cases” (P14).
 In particular, they appreciated “how the process converted abstract concepts like seams into specific mismatches” (P27).
 They also enjoyed the “simplicity of the 1-2-3 process of going from breakdowns to seams to designing with seams on the [reflection] cards” (P05).
 The following participant sheds light on what worked for successful transfer:

-\begin{quote} The mark of a good design process is how transferable it is.
-I'm surprised how easily I was able to map this new lens onto my old projects...What worked really well for me was how the process was broken down to bite-sized pieces and transitions were clear...loved the adversarial thinking we did for the breakdowns as well.
-(P40, a senior Data Scientist) \end{quote}
+\begin{quote} I'm surprised how easily I could map this new lens onto my old projects...What worked really well for me was how the process was broken down to bite-sized pieces and transitions were clear...loved the adversarial thinking we did for the breakdowns.
+(P40) \end{quote}

-The transfer use cases covered a diverse array of AI-powered applications in domains such as finance, healthcare (radiology, oncology, mental health), agriculture tech, self-driving cars, humanitarian efforts, and air travel.
-Below we share one example of a transfer case, where P03 provided the usage context first, followed by the conceptualization of seams and how seamful XAI would bring benefit into this context.
-This transfer example covers an AI-powered international aid allocation algorithm that did not perform as expected: